Fukushima nuclear accident (Unit 1 Reactor): Reactor stabilization

-By 24 March, electrical power (initially from temporary sources, but off-site power used from 3 April) was being restored to parts of the unit, with the Main Control Room lighting being restored.

-On 25 March, fresh water became available again to be added to the reactor instead of salt water, while work continued to repair the unit's cooling systems.
+By 24 March, electrical power (initially from temporary sources, but off-site power used from 3 April) was restored to parts of the unit which included the Main Control Room.
+On the following day, fresh water became available again to be added to the reactor instead of salt water.
 A volume of 1890 m3 (500,000 USgal) of fresh water was brought to the plant by a barge provided by the US Navy.
+Concurrently, work was also ongoing to repair the unit's cooling systems.
+Pumping began on 28 March to remove water contaminated with radioactive 137Cs and 131I from basement areas, storing it in the condenser system.
 On 29 March, the fire trucks which had been used to inject water into the reactor were replaced by electrical pumps.

-On 28 March, pumping began to remove water contaminated with radioactive 137Cs and 131I from basement areas, storing it in the condenser system.
-By 29 March, pumping was halted because condensate reservoirs were almost full and plans were being considered to transfer water to the suppression pool surge tanks.
+Around this time however, pumping was halted because condensate reservoirs were almost full and plans were being considered to transfer water to the suppression pool surge tanks.

 On 7 April, TEPCO began injecting nitrogen into the containment vessel, which was expected to reduce the likelihood of further hydrogen explosions.
-The injection has been ongoing since then and has been repeated on the other units at Fukushima.
-On 7 April, before a large aftershock, temperatures in the reactor core unexpectedly "surged in temperature to 260 °C"; the cause was unknown, but the temperature dropped to 246 °C by 8 April.
-On 27 April, TEPCO revised its estimate of damaged fuel in Unit 1 from 55% to 70%.

-On 17 April, remote control robot was used to enter the Reactor Building and performed a series of inspections, which confirmed on 29 April that there was no significant water leakage coming from the containment vessel.
+At some point in the day before a large aftershock, temperatures in the reactor core unexpectedly "surged in temperature to 260 °C"; the cause was unknown, but the temperature dropped to 246 °C by 8 April.
+Nitrogen injections were later repeated on the other units at Fukushima.
+As the inside of the reactor building is now lethal to humans, a remote control robot was used to enter the building on 17 April and performed a series of inspections that lasted almost 2 weeks.
+During this period, TEPCO considered filling the "containment vessel with water to cool the reactor" two times (23 and 26 April) despite concerns for building's integrity due to concerns that Unit 1's fuel rods may be exposed to air.